pedroespecial101/home_assistant_ebay/README.md

 7. Go to User Tokens (eBay Sign-in)
 8. Select the "Get Token from eBay Via Your Application"
 9. Click on Add eBay Redirect URL
 10. Add whatever display Title you would like.
-Example: "Home Assistant"
+Example: "Home Assistant Beta"
 11. Add whatever privacy policy url you would like.
 (Not sure if this is actually required, but you could put home assistant's privacy policy url if needed)
 12. In the "Your auth accepted URL" box you'll need to put the callback url for your home assistan in this format "https://{home assistant url}/auth/external/callback".
 (Example: https://blahblahblahblah.duckdns.org/auth/external/callback)
 13. You can leave the "Your auth declined" blank.